 Can a Bad O2 Sensor Cause a P0420 code?

 In this video, our mechanic explains how a bad O2 sensor can trigger a P0420 code.

 Check Engine Light?
 Catalyst System Efficiency Or Bad O2 Sensor? – Code P0420/P0430

 Our mechanic Andy says that a bad O2 sensor, or one that’s reading incorrectly, can cause a P0420 or P0430.
 However, too much fuel from a leaky fuel injector could be what caused the O2 sensor to go bad in the first place.
 He said they can also sometimes get stuck.
-Even if it’s clear that your catalytic converter needs to be replaced because its filter is clogged, Andy says it may be best to replace your O2 sensors at the same time, rather than take a chance.
+Even if it’s clear that your catalytic converter needs to be replaced due to a clogged filter, Andy says it may be best to replace your O2 sensors at the same time, rather than take a chance.

-If the downstream O2 sensor detects a limited amount of carbon dioxide, which means the catalytic converter isn’t able to effectively break down pollutants, she says that’s when a P0420 code is triggered.
+If the downstream O2 sensor detects a limited amount of carbon dioxide, which means the catalytic converter isn’t able to effectively break down pollutants, that’s when a P0420 code is triggered.